RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Cooper's first attempt at introducing legislation to prevent this abuse of children was thrown out by Parliament in 1833.
 The very men he had to convince were often the landowners or mill owners that exploited the children.
 He kept trying and little by little he managed to get laws passed to lessen their suffering.
 However, it was not until 1875 that the Shaftesbury Act to abolish the practice of climbing boys sweeping chimneys was finally made law.
 Cooper devoted his life to helping the poor, underprivileged and helpless, especially children.
 During his life, he became the leading evangelical layman of the time and campaigned successfully for church reform as well as social reform.
 Cooper puzzled about how to improve the literacy of ordinary, working people.

 Cooper, seventh Earl of Shaftesbury, died at his home, Wimborne St Giles on 1 October 1885.
+His work goes on through Livability, a charity that works to improve the lives of the disabled.

 Representatives of 196 missions attended the funeral, in Westminster Abbey, every one of which had been his personal concern.
 The crowds (at least 7000), which lined the streets as the procession passed, were mainly poor people.
 It seemed that the slums of London converged on the Abbey in spontaneous mourning such as England had never seen before.